Priconodon

-Priconodon (meaning "saw cone tooth") is an extinct genus of dinosaur (perhaps nodosaurid), known from its large teeth.
-Its remains have been found in the Aptian-Albian age Lower Cretaceous Arundel Formation of Muirkirk, Prince George's County, Maryland, USA and the Potomac Group, also located in Maryland.
+Priconodon (meaning "saw cone tooth") is an extinct genus of ankylosaurian dinosaur (perhaps nodosaurid), mainly known from its large teeth.
+Its remains have been found in the Early Cretaceous (Aptian-Albian age) Arundel Formation of Muirkirk, Prince George's County, Maryland, USA, and possibly the Potomac Group, also located in Maryland.
+As an ankylosaur, Priconodon would have been a large armored quadrupedal herbivore, though no size estimation has been done due to the scarcity of described remains.

-History
+History of discovery

 O. C. Marsh named the genus for USNM 2135, a large worn tooth from what was then called the Potomac Formation.
 As ankylosaurians were by and large unknown at the time, he compared it to Diracodon (=Stegosaurus) teeth.
 It was not identified as an ankylosaurian until Walter Coombs assigned it to Nodosauridae in 1978.

 In 1998 Kenneth Carpenter and James Kirkland, in a review of North American Lower Cretaceous ankylosaurs, considered it tentatively valid as an unusually large nodosaurid, larger than all those described before.
 Carpenter (2001) retained it as a valid nodosaurid, but did not employ it in his phylogenetic analysis.
 Vickaryous et al. (2004), in a review of armored dinosaurs, considered it to be dubious without comment.
 West and Tibert, however, followed this with a preliminary account of a morphometric study that found it to be a unique genus.

-Material
+Additional specimens

 Carpenter and Kirkland (1998) listed 12 additional teeth from the same area as the holotype tooth, and tentatively added a robust tibia (USNM 9154) to the genus.
 They found the lack of armor found in the Arundel to be peculiar, but noted that fossils are rare in that formation anyway.

-Paleobiology

-As a nodosaurid, Priconodon would have been a slow, armored, quadrupedal herbivore.
-It would have been a large nodosaurid, but since only teeth are definitely known for the genus, size estimation has not been done.
+In 2018, three new ankylosaur teeth described from the Potomac Formation were assigned to Priconodon crassus based on their similarity to the holotype.
+In 2023, large ankylosaur fossils (including a vertebra and a osteroderms) were announced to be found at Dinosaur Park by John-Paul Hodnett, which may potentially represent additional specimens of Priconodon.